-Establish a local purchasing preference and, working with a local business association, develop a list of locally-produced products and suppliers for common purchases.
+Establish purchasing preferences that support local, Minority, Disability, and Women-Owned businesses and, working with a local business association, develop a list of locally-produced products and suppliers for common purchases.

-By practice seek to purchase locally; develop a list of locally-produced products for use by city staff; make the list available to residents and businesses.
+By practice, seek to purchase locally and support Minority, Disability, and Women-owned businesses; develop a list of locally-produced products and those from Minority, Disability, and Women-owned businesses for use by city staff; make the list available to residents and businesses.

 Achieve 1 Star rating AND require purchase of a set percentage of city government purchases to be from the list.